Tutorial | Jenkins pipeline for Dataiku without the Project Deployer#

 For an overview of the CI/CD topic, the use case description, the architecture and other examples, please refer to the introductory article.

 If you are using Dataiku version 9 or higher, we recommend using Project Deployer to manage your operationalization.
 In this case, please follow this other article.

 You can find all the files used in this project attached to this article by downloading them.

 Based on the generic setup described in the introductory article, let’s review the specificities of this use case.
 Our CI/CD environment will be made of:

-One DSS Design node where data scientists will build their flows
+One Dataiku Design node where data scientists will build their flows

-Two DSS Automation nodes, one for Pre-Production and the other Production
+Two Dataiku Automation nodes, one for Pre-Production and the other Production

 As explained in the introductory article, we will use the Dataiku Prediction churn sample project that you need to have deployed and working on your Design node.

 The first step is to create a project in Jenkins of the Pipeline type.
 Let’s call it

 We will use the following parameters for this project: